Coal in Ukraine: Coal reserves

 Ukraine's coal reserves are estimated at 60 billion tonnes, of which 23 billion are proven and probable, and 10 billion tonnes are economically extractable.
-According to the Ukrainian mining trade union, coal constitutes 95% of Ukraine's domestic energy resources.
+In 2013, according to the Ukrainian mining trade union, coal constituted 95% of Ukraine's domestic energy resources.
+As of 2022, Ukraine had the sixth-largest coal reserves in the world.

-Ninety percent of Ukraine's coal reserves are located in the Donets Coalfield (easternmost part of the country).
-Control of this portion of the country is disputed.
-Russian-backed rebels claim sovereignty over the region.
-Mid-March 2017 Ukrainian President Petro Poroshenko signed a decree on a temporary ban on the movement of goods to and from territory controlled by the self-proclaimed Donetsk People's Republic and Luhansk People's Republic meaning that since then Ukraine does not buy coal from the Donets Black Coal Basin.
+It has been calculated that 90 percent of Ukraine's coal reserves are located in the Donets Coalfield in the east of the country.
+In March 2017, the Ukrainian president Petro Poroshenko signed a decree that banned the movement of goods to and from territories controlled by the self-proclaimed Donetsk People's Republic and Luhansk People's Republic, which stopped coal from the Donets Black Coal Basin being used in the rest of the country.

-Two other coalfields include one in the northwest, the Lviv-Volhynian Coalfield, between Lviv and Volodymyr-Volynskyi.
-Another, the Dnieper Coalfield in central Ukraine, offers lignite (brown coal), but the mining of lignite stalled in the 1990s.
+Other Ukrainian coalfields include the Lviv-Volhynian Coalfield, between Lviv and Volodymyr, and the Dnieper Coalfield in central Ukraine, where lignite (brown coal) was mined until the 1990s.

 Coal mining

 n.b.: 2014, 2015, and 2016 do not include extraction in the territory occupied by the separatists.

-Coal mining is one of the largest employers in Ukraine.
-The country's coal industry employs about 500,000 people.

-In July 2014, several mines were closed in Eastern Ukraine because of fighting during the 2014 pro-Russian conflict in Ukraine.
-Because of this War in Donbass (according to the Ukrainian Energy and Coal Industry Ministry) raw coal production in Ukraine dropped by 22.4% from 2013, to 64.976 million tonnes.
-As a result, Ukraine begun importing power-generating coal from South Africa and Russia.
-Lack of coal for Ukraine's coal-fired power stations and a shut down of one of the six reactors of the Zaporizhzhia Nuclear Power Plant lead to rolling blackouts throughout the country from early till late December 2014.
+In July 2014, several mines were closed in Eastern Ukraine because of the war in Donbas.
+The war in Donbass caused coal production in Ukraine to decrease by 22.4% of its 2013 value, to 64.976 million tonnes.
+As a result, Ukraine begun importing coal from South Africa and Russia.
+A lack of coal for Ukraine's coal-fired power stations and a shutdown of one of the six reactors of the Zaporizhzhia Nuclear Power Plant lead to rolling power outages throughout the country throughout December 2014.